Three antique 18th century gold candlesticks on red processional sticks

 Description

-Three 18th-century gilded candelabras on red procession sticks with octagonal cross-sections, connected by a central pin, forming a very tall wall lamp consisting of three torches that rest against the wall and remain offset from it at the top, where a lamp holder with an external electrical cord is mounted.
+Three 18th-century gilded candelabras on red procession sticks with octagonal cross-sections, connected by a central pin, forming a very tall wall lamp consisting of three torches that lean against the wall and remain offset from it at the top, where a lamp holder with an external electrical cord is mounted.

 Original Louis XVI wall sconces from the 18th century, carved with acanthus leaves and botanical motifs, are an exclusive and unique work by an Italian craftsman.
 The gilded parts are made of pure gold and feature squares decorated with red and green aniline dyes.
-They are in good overall condition, consistent with their age and wear; the electrical installation is not functional.
+They are in good overall condition, consistent with their age and wear; the electrical installation is non-functional.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many fakes circulate on the market.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details